 (1) Introduction

-The corporation as a legal entity and a form of governance has no necessary conceptual identity; its legal identity is historically contingent.
-In the course of the nineteenth century it came to be interpreted as a private entity formed to pursue commercial ends.
-Before the nineteenth century, the identity of corporations was not so clearly defined: they owed their existence to the governments that chartered them, were frequently granted monopolistic privileges and tasked with building infrastructure projects such as the building of roads and canals.
+The corporation as a legal entity and a form of governance has no innate conceptual identity; rather, its legal identity is the product of historical developments.
+During the nineteenth century, a corporation came to be considered a private entity formed for the purpose of pursuing commercial ends.
+Prior to that time, the identity of corporations was less clearly defined, and they owed their existence to the governments that chartered them for the purpose of engaging in a variety of business ventures.
+They were frequently granted monopolistic privileges and tasked with building infrastructure projects, such as roads and canals.
 As noted by Philip Stern, during the early modern period “[i]ncorporation […] had nothing to do with the nature of the business at hand.
 It was a legal and political institution that allowed groups of students, merchants, townsmen, or monarchical subjects to make claims on property, rights, and privileges, and to pass these on to later generations in perpetuity.”
-In the course of the nineteenth century the corporation was gradually placed in the realm of the private, contract law side.
-The corporation would be henceforth reconceived as an individual person, constituted by contractual relations.
+Over the course of the nineteenth century, the corporation gradually came to be governed by private and contract law principles.
+The corporation was reconceived essentially as a fictitious person engaging in contractual relations.

-In the international legal context, this transition would come to the fore in international lawyers’ debate over the involvement of chartered companies in the Scramble for Africa.
-During these late decades of the nineteenth century, international lawyers critically discussed the involvement of business corporations in Africa and criticized the use of the chartered-company for colonial purposes.
-As the nineteenth century was ending, most chartered companies were dissolved.
-Consequently, international lawyers stopped deliberating over the legitimacy of using companies as governing authorities in Africa, and the international legal debate on this matter was put to rest.
-In the following decades, international lawyers rarely addressed the private business corporation as an issue of concern or subject of critique in key treatises or textbooks; nor would there be any specific treaty, institution, or regulatory framework tailored to address the responsibility of private business corporations in global affairs.
+In the context of international law, this transition would gain prominence in the latter part of nineteenth century in debates among scholars in the field about the involvement of chartered companies in the scramble for power and control in Africa.
+During this period, scholars of international law scrutinized the involvement of business corporations in Africa and ultimately criticized the use of the chartered company for colonial purposes.
+As the nineteenth century drew to an end, most chartered companies were dissolved.
+Consequently, the international legal debate over the legitimacy of using companies as governing authorities in Africa was put to rest.
+In the following decades, international legal scholars rarely considered the private business corporation an issue of concern or subject for examination in key treatises or other works; nor did any treaty, institution, or regulatory framework specifically address the responsibility of private business corporations in global affairs.

 Yet, the formal dissolution of the charter hardly put an end to the close relationship between governments and corporations.
-That relationship continued to have far-reaching implications to the international law of corporation and the question of corporate responsibility.
-The formal dissolution of the charter has frequently been translated to a normative dissolution of the dependence of private business corporations on governments to survive and thrive.
-That normative dissolution is a central feature of the rules of attribution in the law on state responsibility.
-The following analysis exposes how the rift [?] between the legal assumption that corporations and governments are formally separated and the reality of deep inter-dependence between governments and corporations in colonial settings, leveraged the position of private business corporations and provided them with the legal infrastructure they needed to thrive in the colonization of Africa.
-I then turn to explore related doctrines of international law – diplomatic protection, human rights and investment protection – as additional facets of the international legal infrastructure that secluded corporate actors from responsibilities while granting them significant benefits as individual right bearers.
-This chapter argues that the history of limited attention of international lawyers to the conduct of corporate actors doesn’t’ reflect the relevance of international law to the regulation of corporations.
-Conversely, this chapter chronicles the lingering presence and influence of international law on the regulatory options available for corporations as they operate within and outside the state borders
+That relationship continued to have far-reaching implications for international law with respect to corporations and the question of corporate responsibility.
+The formal dissolution of the charter has frequently been perceived as a normative dissolution of the dependence of private business corporations on governments in order to survive and thrive.
+That normative dissolution is a central feature of the legal rules of attribution on state responsibility.
+The following analysis reveals the gap between the legal assumption that corporations and governments are formally separated and the reality of deep interdependence between governments and corporations in colonial settings, analyzing how this situation provided private business corporations with the legal infrastructure they needed to leverage their position to thrive in the colonization of Africa.
+I then explore related doctrines of international law—diplomatic protection, human rights, and investment protection—as additional aspects of the international legal infrastructure that protected corporate actors from responsibilities while granting them significant benefits as individual rights bearers.
+This article argues that international legal scholars’ long-standing lack of attention to the conduct of corporate actors does not reflect the salience of international law to the regulation of corporations.
+The article also chronicles the lingering presence and influence of international law on the regulatory options available for corporations operating both within and outside state borders.

 (2) The Separate Spheres Presumption in the Articles on Responsibility of States for Internationally Wrongful Acts